 Boise asks for permission to use student nicknames

-Medical service isn’t the only issue that now requires parental consent in school.
+Medical service isn’t the only matter that requires parental consent.
 Boise’s Wednesday memo asked for permission to use student nicknames.

 House Bill 538, also passed by Statehouse Republicans this year, bars school employees from addressing a student by a name other than their legal name or a derivative of their legal name, without written permission from a parent or guardian.